kkucc/Astromony-programing/README.md

 # Astromony-programing
-* compilation of INTERNATIONAL ASTRONOMY PROGRAMING PROBLEMBS i guess that woulbe helpful for future generation :) so there would be and instruction how to start and also you can join and send solved problems here
+* compilation of INTERNATIONAL ASTRONOMY PROGRAMING PROBLEMBS i guess that would be helpful for future generation :) so there would be and instruction how to start and also you can join and send solved problems here
 # HOW TO START
 what you need